 Martín Almada was born in 1937 to a poor family in the Chaco Region of Paraguay.
-Although obliged to work from an early age, he completed his education and graduated as an educationalist from the National University in Asunción in 1963.
+Although obliged to work from an early age, he completed a law degree in 1968 and a doctoral degree in educational science in 1972.

 Together with his first wife, Professor Celestina Perez de Almada, he founded the Instituto 'Juan Baptista Alberdi' in his home town of San Lorenzo.
 This became an important institution of conscientisation and cooperative development, which was violently suppressed under the dictatorship of General Stroessner in 1974.
 This was also the year in which Almada finished his doctoral thesis, Paraguay, Education and Dependency, for which he was branded an 'intellectual terrorist' by the authorities.
 He spent three years in a concentration camp, where he was regularly tortured.
 During this time his wife died (Almada says 'psychologically murdered' by the police).
 He was released in 1977, following a sustained campaign by Amnesty International and went into exile, with his mother and three children.
 He wrote his book, Paraguay: la Carcel Olvidada, el Pais Exiliado, about his experiences in prison, which was published in 1978, having an enormous impact in international human rights circles.
 In 1986 he published a book of poems, largely written in prison.
 He joined UNESCO in Paris, working in the environmental education division where he had responsibility for rural development projects in Africa and Latin America.